 Protection: BlackBelt | Tubeless: No | Bead: Foldable | Format: Clincher | Width: 24c, 26c, 28c | Weight: 260g (700x25)

-Just an out-and-out race tyre designed for maximum grip and even more speed.
-The Turbo Cotton has gained plaudits the world over among racers who often frequent tight, technical criteriums due to their unrelenting grip which simply invites you to push the boundaries to the limit.
+The Turbo Cotton is an out-and-out race tyre designed for maximum grip and even more speed.
+It was launched as far back as 2016 and immediately gained plaudits among criterium racers on tight, technical criteriums due to their unrelenting grip which simply invites you to push the boundaries to the limit.

 That's not all though, the Turbo Cotton is still the tyre that Specialized will spec on any of its range-topping race bikes due to its outright speed.
-The Turbo Cotton has been around for a number of years, but the only thing Specialized has done to keep it current is introduce a wider 28mm version, as well as a limited run of Hell Of The North tubular tyres.
+It might have been around for a number of years, but the only thing Specialized has done to keep it current is introduce a wider 28mm version, as well as a limited run of Hell Of The North edition, which adds a little more grip.

 A grippy, super-fast tubeless tyre geared for competition use